ZhangAoCanada/DL_KnowledgeReview/ObjectDetection/Backbones.md

 ## [CSPNet](https://arxiv.org/abs/1911.11929) (2019)<a name="CSPNet"/>

-[CSPNet](https://arxiv.org/abs/1911.11929) is different from other backbones.
+[Cross Stage Partial Network](https://arxiv.org/abs/1911.11929) is different from other backbones.
 It is a method for the enhancement from other backbones.
 The following picture shows an example.

 <p align="center">
   <img src="./images/CSPNet.png">